blakete/HCI-Sensory-Extension/README.md

 * We will need sensory improvements to our computer interfaces in order to make digital experiences feel closer to reality.

 ## Short term goal
-* Improve understanding of human touch
+* Improve understanding of human touch.
-* Document SOTA in human computer interfaces (for now, writing to, not reading from, human nervous system)
+* Document SOTA in human computer interfaces (for now, writing to, not reading from, human nervous system).